one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab01_DMA.md

     * Click **Connect**.
 6. Under *Add sources* select **SampleData** and the click **Add**.
 7. Select **Start Assessment**.
-8. Review the results and the select **Compatibility issues** radio button in the upper left ahnd corner to see if there are any compatibility issues with your database.
+8. Review the results and then select **Compatibility issues** radio button in the upper left-hand corner to see if there are any compatibility issues with your database.

-## Exercise 8 -Provisioned an Azure SQL database
+## Exercise 8 -Provision an Azure SQL database

 Before you migrate, a target Azure SQL database needs to be provisioned..